wp-plugins/fbgallery/readme.txt

 * First release

 == Upgrade Notice ==
+= 1.4 =
-= 1.3 =
+Corrects an issue where the album page was not loading = 1.3 =
 Corrects an issue where the media page was not being displayed = 1.2 =